brbsix/debtool/README.md

 # debtool

 debtool is a wrapper around several other utilities that aims to simplify the workflow for downloading, unpacking, and repacking debian packages.
+It is especially handy if you just want to incorporate quick bug fixes, fix or remove unwanted package requirements, etc without the trouble of downloading sources.
+You can even rebuild packages that are no longer available in the apt repositories (so long as you have them installed).

 Installation